Bavispe

 Bavispe is a small town and a municipality in the northeast part of the Mexican state of Sonora.

+Geography

 Location

 The municipality is located in the northeast of the state at 30°28′N 108°56′W. The elevation of the administrative seat is 902 meters above sea level.
 It has boundaries with the following municipalities: in the north with Agua Prieta, in the south with Bacerac, in the west with Nacozari and in the east with the state of Chihuahua.

-Area and population
+Area

 The area of the municipality is 2,475.82 km2., which makes up 1.34% of the state total.
-The municipal population in 2005 was 1,263, a drop from the 1,377 recorded in 2000.
-The municipal seat had a population of 715 in 2000.